whaakman/azure-docs.nl-nl/articles/machine-learning/machine-learning-retrain-models-programmatically.md

             }
         },

+> [!NOTE]
->[AZURE.NOTE] The names of your output locations may be different from the ones in this walkthrough based on the order in which you added the Web service output modules.
+> The names of your output locations may be different from the ones in this walkthrough based on the order in which you added the Web service output modules.
 Since you set up this Training Experiment with two outputs, the results include storage location information for both of them.
+>
+>

 ![Retraining output][6]

 Diagram 4: Retraining output.

 ## Evaluate the Retraining Results
 When you run the application, the output includes the URL and SAS token necessary to access the evaluation results.

 You can see the performance results of the retrained model by combining the *BaseLocation*, *RelativeLocation*, and *SasBlobToken* from the output results for *output2* (as shown in the preceding retraining output image) and pasting the complete URL in the browser address bar.